react-epfl/graasp-android/README.md

 Known Issues
 ------------

-* The URL of the WebView should be saved and reloaded when the Activity is reloaded.
 * The Graasp website should be slightly reformated when a mobile device is used, e.g. the top bar should resize better.

 Future work